openfoodfacts/openfoodfacts-server/installation/dev-environment-quick-start-guide.md

 ### 7. Optional - Import full mongodb dump
 The default docker environnement contains only ~120 products.
 If you need a full db with more than 1 millions products, you can import mongodb dump (1.7GB).
+Note that this doesn't contain full product details.
 ```console
 $ wget https://static.openfoodfacts.org/data/openfoodfacts-mongodbdump.tar.gz
 $ docker cp openfoodfacts-mongodbdump.tar.gz docker_mongodb_1:/data/db